dkameoka/wg-client-server/README.md

 ```
 ./wgclientserver.py build . myserver.csv myclients.csv
 ```
 7. Put the generated homeserver.conf on the server in /etc/wireguard/ or equivalent configuration path.
-Linux command below.
+The Linux command below copies homeserver.conf into /etc/wireguard/.
 ```
-sudo mv homeserver.conf /etc/wireguard/
+sudo cp homeserver.conf /etc/wireguard/
 ```
 8. Enable and activate the wireguard server.
-Linux Systemd command below.
+The Linux command below enables and starts a Systemd unit instance of wg-quick with the name "homeserver".
 ```
 sudo systemctl enable --now wg-quick@homeserver
 ```